ICFs vs. Traditional Construction

 ICF vs. Wood Framing

-Wood-frame structures have batt insulation in the cavities between the wood studs, but every stud serves as a thermal break where there is a gap in the insulation.
-These thermal breaks, or thermal bridging, allow greater air flow through the wall, leading to inconsistent interior temperatures and reduced energy efficiency.
-Insulated Concrete Form walls, on the other hand, have continuous interior and exterior insulation, maximizing energy performance.
-This translates to up to 60% lower heating and cooling bills, reduced carbon footprint and a noticeably more comfortable living space.
+Wood-frame structures have insulation between the wood studs, but every stud serves as a thermal break, leading to inconsistent interior temperatures and reduced energy efficiency.
+Insulated Concrete Form walls, on the other hand, have continuous interior and exterior insulation for improved energy performance and a more comfortable living space.

 ICF vs. Tilt-Up Construction